Infinity and Beyond: Compositional Alignment in VAR and Diffusion T2I Models: Discussion

 Overall, our study provides a unified and systematic comparison of compositional capability across diffusion, hybrid, and visual autoregressive architectures.
-By establishing consistent baselines and highlighting the role of scale, training objectives, and model design in shaping compositional behavior, we aim to support future work on T2I systems that more reliably encode structured scene information.
+By establishing consistent baselines and highlighting the roles of scale, training objectives, and model design, we aim to support future work on T2I systems that more reliably encode structured scene information.